 When do I choose a forage analysis test for my horse?

-A forage test will tell you what your horse needs to maintain and support good health.
+A forage test will tell you what nutrients your horse needs to maintain and support good health matched to their grass and hay.
 You should carry out forage analysis of grass, hay or haylage if you want to know what to feed your horse to achieve optimum health starting with the forage your horse eats.

 A test of hay, haylage or grass can tell you what to feed your horse.
 These tests can tell you exactly what vitamins and minerals your horse needs or whether the levels of other nutrients like sugar, starch or protein are suitable for your horse.
 Forage testing will allow you to optimise your horse’s diet and specifically supplement only the nutrients your horse needs to complement the grass, hay or haylage eaten.

-Where you cannot use forage analysis, use our Forage Focused™ Horse Feed Balancers to give your horse the next best option.
-These balancers have been formulated with close reference to the hundreds of forage analysis we carry out each year.
-They focus on a ratio, low iron approach to supplementing horses.
+Where you cannot use forage analysis, using Forage Focused™ Horse Feed Balancers will give your horse the next best option.
+These balancers have been formulated with close reference to the hundreds of forage analyses we carry out each year and the levels of nutrients determined in the National Research Councils, Nutrient Requirements for Horses tables.
+Forage focused balancers concentrate on a mineral ratio, high nutrient but low-iron approach to supplementing horses.

 Dr E. Kellon, VMD, a leader in the field of applications of nutraceuticals for horses in America says: